Melanges sur l'Archéologie du Cambodge

 Bernard Philippe Groslier

 His book Angkor, Hommes et Pierres (Paris, 1968) remains a major reference for Angkor researchers.
 He also contributed several monographies on Khmer inscriptions, sculptures and architectural vestiges.
+Bernard Philippe Groslier was also a pioneer in developing the approach of Angkor as "hydraulic city", studying the irrigation and water management.

 See Bernard Philippe Groslier's obituary in The Washington Post here.